testflows/TestFlows-WebSite/source/handbook/index.md

 ### slick

-The `tfs transform slick` command can be used to transform test log into a `slick` output format which contains only test names with results provided as icons in front of the test name.
+The `tfs transform slick` command can be used to transform test log into a `slick` output format that contains only test names with results provided as icons in front of the test name.
 This output format is very concise.

 For example,